Health & Safety Travel Advice

 When travelling by foot, be careful crossing roads in Latin America, particularly in cities.
 When travelling by taxi, make sure it is licensed, ideally you should ask your hotel or restaurant to call one for you.

-When travelling by coach or minibus, we recommend that you use seat belts when they are provided.
+When travelling by coach or minibus, we recommend you use seat belts when they are provided.
 If there are no seat belts then try to avoid the front seats, seats by emergency exits and seats in the middle of the back row.
 When travelling by train familiarise yourself with safety procedures on board and locate your emergency exit route.

 When travelling by hire car, familiarise yourself with local regulations and laws before setting off.
 Check all tyres for tread and air pressure, including the spare.
 Check oil, water and petrol.
 Always obey speed limits, never drink and drive.
 Drive in the daytime whenever possible and be aware of distances between petrol stations.

 Drive defensively and be aware that pot holes and random speed bumps are common.
+If driving on gravel use a slow speed.

 Pre-existing Medical Conditions and Disabilities